 BSc Economics, Environmental Science (UCT) 1994

-I have been, and continue to be, involved in a number of international think tanks, research panels, and synthesis assessments relating to resilience, ecosystem services, the SDGs, understanding the plural values of nature and human wellbeing.
+I am involved in a number of international think tanks, research panels, and synthesis assessments relating to resilience, ecosystem services, the SDGs, understanding the plural values of nature and human wellbeing.
 Most notably I am a coordinating lead author of the International Platform on Biodiversity and Ecosystem Services (IPBES), values assessment.
 This particular assessment seeks to understand, and report on, the plurality of values that people attribute to nature, towards developing a better understanding of people’s relational and instrumental values.
 I also served as a lead author on the regional African and Global IPBES assessment chapters exploring biodiversity impacts.

 My research career started in 2000 when I was employed as an ecologist at the National Botanical Institute, working on their conservation farming project in the arid landscapes of the Succulent and Nama Karoo.
 After completing my PhD in 2006 I was employed as a Senior Researcher in the Biodiversity and Ecosystem Services research group at the CSIR.
 I became the research leader of this group in 2014 and served in this role until mid-2019.
-I am currently employed as a Principal Consultant at Anchor Environmental Consultants in Cape Town (https://anchorenvironmental.co.za/staff).
+I now work as a freelance researcher, supporting institutions like the UN, SANBI, OKACOM, and INR.
 Aside from conservation, biodiversity and ecosystem services I have a keen interest in biomimicry and green technology.
 I like campervans, cats, Greek food, and waterslides, I dislike capitalism, standing in queues, chocolate with nuts and completing surveys.

 • Thozamile Yapi - MSc (ConsEcol, Stellenbosch University), graduated 2013